All Episodes

 We're good now.

-I think they were probably trying to get Fresh's jewelry because my AirPod Pro Max's were still there, my Apple watch was there.
+You know, I think they were probably trying to get Fresh's jewelry because my AirPod Pro Maxes were still there.

 They didn't take anything, guys, except for Walt's fucking Louis Vuitton bag, which if that's what they wanted, okay.